bicycle-codes/image/README.md

 ## base64 placeholders

 ------------------------------------------------------
-We need small base64 encoded strings to use as placeholder images.
+We need small base64 encoded strings to use as placeholder images for the blur up effect.

 ### CLI
 Use the CLI to generate a small base64 encoded image to use as a blurry placeholder while a better quality image downloads.